PotentiallyTom/Gel/README.md

 To add your own mesh, change `object` in Main.hs to your object, the default object is a red cube in order to show off the shading functions

 To close the program simply close the window.

-For more information please see report.pdf, also in this folder